dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 If the first `IF` evaluate to 0, `ELSE IF`s are checked.

-If none of the conditions are met, then code inside `ELSE` is executed.
+If none of the conditions are met, code inside `ELSE` is executed.

 ```
 VAR temp = 25